rvsrvs/jasdev.github.io/_posts/2017-10-1-thinking-about-thinking.md

 ## Footnotes

-<sup>1</sup>: I took pages of notes during the week-long retreat.
+<sup>1</sup>: I took notes during the silent, week-long retreat.
 If you’d like posts on the major themes, let me know!

 <sup>2</sup>: This isn’t meant to put thinking in a negative light!
 Without it, we wouldn’t be able to cogitate at all.